 Our subconscious minds store our beliefs and our automatic behaviors.
 Everything that happens in the body, connects with brain activity.
 I am breathing because there is a set program that breathes me.
 I do not need to think about it.
 Our subconscious brains do not think, they do.
 You can walk or drive home from work without paying attention because you’ve done it so many times that it has become a behavior.
 You are programmed with an inner homing device, so to speak.

 So, what’s the problem with hanging on to my story?
 The original story that began my blogging life was that I had a son who was vaccine injured and diagnosed with autism.
 I set out to help others know that they could heal.
 So, I was quite addicted to that story in blog land.
 Although my son was healing quickly, I had to use the word “autism” every day for work.
 We never used it at home.
 My son was once labeled with autism.
 That is a true and valid story.
 And with it came research, treatment, healing, and a specific way of behaving.
 I’m talking about for me… a specific way of behaving for me.
 I behaved like a mom of a child with autism.
 And the story bled into his energy field.
 Now, regardless of if we liked it or not, he had autism.
 And, when he healed…. the story was that he healed from autism, still focussing on the diagnosis word.
 Now, let me ask you, if you are not seeing a problem with this, then — do you want to define yourself by words or “diagnosis” that someone else created for you?
 By me hanging on to that story, I could never fully imagine myself out of the diagnosis.
 And, imagination is the key.
 Because what we can imagine and envision, we can create.
-But, we cannot uphold 2 opposite beliefs at the same time.
+But, we cannot uphold two opposite beliefs at the same time.
 The same goes with every story and self-definition.
 I come from Italian American culture.
-That certainly defines what I do and how I act.
+That certainly defines part of what I do and how I act.

 These are only the stories we can access because we know that we tell them frequently.
 But, the deeper subconscious stories that are working for or against us are typically more difficult for people to understand.
 If I told you that you are harboring an inner story that you are unworthy, would you want to let go of it?
 What if you didn’t believe it, would you want to still let go of it?
 Would you be willing to let go of any story that was not serving you?
 Would you be willing to stop telling stories that enhance negative programming for you and result in a lack of receiving in your life?

 We don’t always “believe” with our conscious minds, the inner, subconscious stories and programs that are making us sick.
 We don’t need to believe them with our thinking minds.
-Remember that our subconscious does not think… it just does.
+Remember that our subconscious does not think like our conscious mind… it just does.
 It is just acting based upon the program that we have inserted.
 An inner story of unworthiness will result in lack of receiving in life, even if you are constantly telling yourself out loud that you are worthy.
 So, often the subconscious program is hidden.
 You are doing your affirmations, being a good light worker and nothing is panning out because there is an inner story that needs to be worked on.
 For me, I had the inner belief, the program (if you will) that my son would heal.
 So although my words and outer story did effect me, it did not de-rail our mission to get well.
 An inner story of “lack” has people giving hints out loud when they say little things like “ I have no time,” “ I can’t afford it” and the like.

 Are You Addicted to Who You Think You Are?